-The general meeting approves the amendments of the articles of incorporation; decides on reorganisation and liquidation of the company; approves final, interim and liquidation balance sheets; and appoints the liquidation committee.
-The general meeting approves the number of board members, elects board members, terminates their powers, and appoints and dismisses the executive body (unless these authorities are delegated to the board of directors).
-Increasing and reducing charter capital, approval of the company's annual report, distribution of dividends, and approval of significant transactions and transactions with conflict of interests are powers of the general meeting as well.
+The general meeting approves the amendments to the articles of incorporation, decides on reorganisation and liquidation of the company, approves final, interim and liquidation balance sheets, and appoints the liquidation committee.
+The general meeting approves the number of board members, elects board members, terminates their powers and appoints and dismisses the executive body (unless these authorities are delegated to the board of directors).
+Increasing and reducing charter capital, approving the company's annual report, distributing dividends, and approving significant transactions and transactions with conflict of interests are powers of the general meeting as well.